How Do I Choose the Right Toothbrush?

 Size of Brush Head and Type of Handle

 The top of a toothbrush, or the head, can come in different sizes with various types of handles to grip.
-Our dentist may recommend that you look for a certain toothbrush design so that all teeth are properly cleaned.
+Dr. Paul may recommend that you look for a certain toothbrush design so that all teeth are properly cleaned.

 Small-headed brushes, for example, are effective at reaching all areas in your mouth, like your back molars.
 Patterned or tapered bristles on a brush head also can impact your cleaning experience.
 Generally, a smaller brush head is the safest choice.